kooltux/git-cache/README.md

 --------

 These scripts are for teams working on some git repositories staying on external sites.
-Using it allow to reduce the external bandwidth used by git fetchs.
+Using git-cache reduces significantly the external bandwith usage due to repeated fetchs.

+From the developer point of view, the cloned repository is usable transparently: pushes occur on the primary upstream server.

 Content
 -------